Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 The specified call to answer must be in a ringing state with an incoming direction.
 The call will become connected as a result of the operation.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
+The SDK will emit a [call:stateChange][12] event locally when the operation completes.
 This indicates that the call has connected with the remote participant.
-The `getCallById` API can be used to retrieve the latest call state after the change.
+The [getById][6] API can be used to retrieve the latest call state after the change.
 Further events will be emitted to indicate that the call has received media from the remote participant.
-    See the `call:newTrack` event for more information about this.
+    See the [call:newTrack][13] event for more information about this.

 The SDK requires access to the machine's media devices (eg. microphone) in order to answer a call.
 If it does not already have permissions to